chrisbn/servercert/docs/EVG.md

 1. In all cases, the Subscriber MUST be an organization verified by the CA in accordance with these Guidelines;
 2. The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA; and
-3. The Final Cross-Correlation and Due Diligence requirements of [Section 3.2.2.13](#32213-final-cross-correlation-and-due-diligence) MAY be performed by a single person representing the Enterprise RA.

 Enterprise RAs that authorize the issuance of EV Certificates solely for its own organization are exempted from the audit requirements of [Section 8](#8-compliance-audit-and-other-assessments).
 In all other cases, the requirements of [Section 8](#8-compliance-audit-and-other-assessments) SHALL apply.